willowtreeapps/wombats-api/README.md

 Wombats are not that smart and they need your help to pretty much do anything.
 Really... anything.
 In a world where wombats must fight to survive while navigating the treacherous terrain around them, it is paramount that you do your part and support a wombat.
 So how can you help?

 While it is common knowledge that wombats are excellent at following directions and prefer their directions in bytecode, it is a lesser known fact that they crave bytecode compiled from functional Lisp languages such as Clojure.
 But how do we get commands to our wombats from the comfort of our familiar world?!
-Well lucky for you, wombats regularly scour GitHub in search of code that will aid them in their mission to survive in a dangerous world.
+Well lucky for you, wombats regularly scour GitHub in search of code that will aid them in their mission to survive in the dangerous world they find themselves in.

 ##### Here's how you can help a wombat find your code.